 Invest in stocks

 Stock markets provide much better returns than traditional interest-bearing savings accounts.
 While managing the stock market is a relatively complicated endeavour and requires more energy, stocks, and ETFs can earn up to 7% annual returns which would both increase your capital and beat inflation.
+Be sure to seek financial advise from a professional should you choose to go in this direction.

 Invest in property